aregtech/areg-sdk/docs/wiki/04d-logcollector.md

 ## General Information

 The AREG SDK Log Collector acts as a networking service within the AREG SDK's logging ecosystem.
 It facilitates centralized log collection by receiving logs from multiple applications, making them accessible to log observers for in-depth analysis and management.
 This service enables tailored log configurations, including specific scopes and priority levels, promoting efficient tracking and debugging across distributed applications.
-By integrating with the AREG SDK’s logging tools, the Log Collector enhances monitoring capabilities and provides an efficient pathway for real-time diagnostics in complex multiprocess scenarios.
+By integrating with the AREG SDK's logging tools, the Log Collector enhances monitoring capabilities and provides an efficient pathway for real-time diagnostics in complex multiprocess scenarios.

 ---